 If you build up the fire to be slightly hotter than you are cooking, it will make it easier to maintain a good cooking temperature over the cooking period.

 This will cook pizzas in around 90 seconds.
 If you have the oven around 650F (350C) then you might wait around 4 minutes for the pizza to cook.
 This will change the dynamic of the pizza as mentioned above, to a dryer crust.
 The fast cooking ensures the crust has a lovely tender interior, yet a crisp edge.

-Here’s a useful table I made to get an idea of cooking temperatures in a wood fired oven.
+Here’s a useful table I made to get an idea of cooking temperatures in a wood-fired oven.
 You can see the temperatures needed for different types of food.
-If you want some recipe ideas for other food to cook in your oven, I wrote an article 25 Foods To Cook In Your Pizza Oven (With Recipes).
-There is so much more you can cook inside which you don’t realize!

 cinnamon rolls, strawberry cobbler

-How Long Does It Take To Heat Up A Wood Fired Pizza Oven?
+How Long It Takes To Heat Up A Pizza Oven

-More moisture means the fire will burn less efficient.
-Oxygen is important for a fire also, so don’t close the door fully.
+More moisture means the fire will burn less efficiently.
+Oxygen is important for fire also, so don’t close the door fully.
 The door can hold some heat, so try placing it half closed.